-We all know that no matter how safe we drive or no matter how defensive a driver we try to be, there is always the chance of getting into a car accident.
+We all know that no matter how safe we drive or how defensive a driver we try to be, there is always a chance of getting into a car accident.
 With all of the traffic on the roads and highways of Delaware, getting into a car crash is bound to happen.
-Most of the time, the injuries people suffer from in car accidents aren’t very serious.
-Most of the time the injuries require several weeks of treatment and healing, but then they heal and are back to full health.
-But there are accidents that are very violent and cause serious injuries and sometimes even deaths.
-One type of serious injury that does not happen often in car crashes, but can happen, is loss of one’s vision.
-The loss of one’s vision due to injuries sustained in a car accident can be life-altering.
+Most of the time, the injuries people suffer from in car accidents aren’t severe, but sometimes injuries require several weeks of treatment and healing, and then the person is back to full health.

 There are many types of eye injuries and damage to one’s vision that can happen from a car accident.
-Often, due to the force of the crash, people are thrown about the inside of their vehicle, where broken glass, loose personal objects, and other debris may possibly impact them.
+Often, due to the force of the crash, people are thrown about the inside of their vehicle, where broken glass, loose personal objects, and other debris may impact them.
 A Traumatic Brain Injury (TBI) caused by impact to the head can also cause vision loss.
-Any injury to the eye or head can cause several types of serious damage to one’s vision.
+Any injury to the eye or head can cause several types of severe damage to one’s vision.

 Blindness